Computer science MSc curriculum structure

 You’ll learn to:

-• Critically evaluate contemporary software engineering paradigms for defined software engineering problems, given a set of relevant development constraints
+• Critically evaluate and contrast contemporary software engineering paradigms for defined software engineering problems, given a set of relevant development constraints

-• Compare and contrast the roles, responsibilities, benefits and drawbacks of different team organisation structures for software development, given a set of relevant development constraints
+• Compare and contrast the roles, responsibilities, benefits, and drawbacks of different team organization structures for software development, given a set of relevant development constraints

 Databases and cloud (10 credits)